gammapy/gammapy/docs/overview/DL3.rst

 For each observation, instrument response functions (namely effective area, point spread function, energy dispersion, background) are distributed.
-Some details about the origin of these functions are given in :ref:`irf_theory`.
+Some details about the origin of these functions are given in :ref:`irf-theory`.
 The functions are stored in the form of multidimensional tables giving the IRF value as a function of position in the field-of-view and energy of the incident photon.

 The formats used are discussed and described in `gadf`_.
 This format is still a prototype.
 In the coming